chrisramsay/53-degrees-astro/content/observing/2020-04-03_equipment-setup-thoughts-part-one.rst

 thought to get the set up right first time.
 I have made an attempt to plan out everything that I will need before getting started.
 Using a handy copy of Visio I had lying about I have put together a handful of block level diagrams to help me out.
+This process gives me an overview of what is needed to make sure that the system is complete and that everything has been thought of, as far as possible.
+Following is a run through of my plans and my thoughts regarding what issues they raised.

 ..
 PELICAN_END_SUMMARY

 Block Level Diagrams
 ====================

-Below I have prepared some block level diagrams to assist in my cabling the entire telescope set up.
+As can be seen, I started by preparing some block level diagrams to assist in thinking out the entire telescope set up.
+The system was divided into multiple systems and blocks divided on what the modules are transmitting from block to block.
+The imaging train transmits photons between blocks, so that seemed like a pretty obvious place to start:

 Imaging Train
 +++++++++++++